dvdkrstndnls/liri-node-app/README.md

      * Copy the access token key and secret displayed at the bottom of the next screen.
 Paste them into your .env file, replacing the placeholders for `your-twitter-access-token-key` and `your-twitter-access-token-secret`.

-6. Make a file called `random.txt`.
+6. I made a file called `random.txt`.

-   * Inside of `random.txt` put the following in with no extra characters or white space:
+   * Inside of `random.txt` I put the following in with no extra characters or white space:

      * spotify-this-song,"I Want it That Way"

-7. Make a JavaScript file named `liri.js`.
+7. I made a JavaScript file named `liri.js`.

-8. At the top of the `liri.js` file, add code to read and set any environment variables with the dotenv package:
+8. At the top of the `liri.js` file, I have added code to read and set any environment variables with the dotenv package:

 ```js
 require("dotenv").config();
 ```

-9. Add the code required to import the `keys.js` file and store it in a variable.
-DONE?
+9. I have added the code required to import the `keys.js` file and store it in a variable.

 * You should then be able to access your keys information like so